quanqixian/EVHttpServer/doc/doxygen/MainPage.md

 # Examples

-Here is a simple example using EVHttpServer:
+Here is a simple example of using EVHttpServer:

 ```c++
 #include "EVHttpServer.h"